 We needed to give the sideboard only a light sanding as the wood was natural, without a varnish or polish.
 That made it a lot easier.

 We also found some new wooden drawer and door handles to suit the piece.
 So we attached these before getting on with the main paint task.
+When you are looking to augment your own furniture door or drawer handles, then a good place to start is with shop4handles in Ascot.

 We applied both a primer and an undercoat before several coats of the primary colour, Joa’s White.